ElGonan/carssification_AI/finalreadme.md

 **A01067546**

 ## Abstract
-This study presents a detailed evaluation of a deep learning model for the classification of car parts into 40 distict classes using a Convolutional Neural Network (CNN) based on the ResNet50 architecture.
+This project presents a detailed evaluation of a deep learning model for the classification of car parts into 40 distict classes using a Convolutional Neural Network (CNN) based on the ResNet50 architecture.
 The model employs transfer learning by leveraging pretrained weights from ResNet50, which enhances its